Oakland A’s calling Vegas home, only this weekend for now

 ON THE BENCH

-Arizona Diamondbacks manager Torey Lovullo said Ronnie Gajownik was going to be his bench coach for Saturday’s game against the San Diego Padres as she prepares for her first managing job.
+Ronnie Gajownik was the bench coach for the Arizona Diamondbacks on Saturday as she prepares for her first managing job.

+Gajownik and D-backs manager Torey Lovullo sat next to each other in chairs outside the dugout.
+Arizona’s split squad lost to San Diego 5-4.

 The 29-year-old Gajownik was hired during the offseason as manager of the D-backs’ minor league affiliate Hillsboro Hops.
 She’ll be the first woman to manage a minor league Class High-A team.

-“I told her we’re just going to sit down, talk baseball for nine innings and let’s have some fun with it,” Lovullo said.
-“I said, ‘You think I’m going to be teaching you things, but you’re going to be teaching me things as well.’
-I’m just appreciating my time with her.
-She’s a spectacular teacher and can relate with the players very well.”
+“It’s cool to take a step back and realize how far women have come,” Gajownik said.
+“And then also, me personally as a coach, all the work I’ve put in myself and then all the work the Diamondbacks have put into me, my family, my friends, my wife.
+It’s just cool to see the culmination of everything coming together.
+It’s a cool moment.”

-Rachel Balkovec became the first woman to manage a professional baseball team last year when she led the New York Yankees’ Class A Tampa Tarpons.
+Rachel Balkovec became the first woman to manage the minor league affiliate of an MLB team last year when she led the New York Yankees’ Class A Tampa Tarpons.

 Gajownik was a two-year starter on South Florida’s softball team and also won a gold medal with the United States in the 2015 Pan American Games.